 A suitable building will require to be found to house the reference station, with power, Internet connection, roof space for the eLoran antenna and access available for maintenance activities.
 Legal and financial compensation agreements will need to be made with port authorities and licences or leases may be required.

-When surveying the likely location of the reference station it is recommended that the service provider perform a radio frequency “noise survey” of candidate buildings to ensure the quality of reception of the eLoran signals at the location.
+When surveying the likely location of the reference station, it is recommended that the service provider perform a radio frequency “noise survey” of candidate buildings to ensure the quality of reception of the eLoran signals at the location.
 Certain electrical equipment can affect the signal-to-noise ratio of the eLoran signals depending on proximity.
-For example, power supplies to LED lighting, elevator motor equipment, air-conditioning plant, switch mode power supplies of radar, radio and satellite receiving equipment and computer monitor screens can all have a detrimental effect on eLoran signal quality if such equipment is too close (1 metre or so) to an eLoran receive antenna.
+For example, power supplies to LED lighting, elevator motor equipment, air-conditioning plant, switch mode power supplies of radar, radio and satellite receiving equipment and computer monitor screens can all have a detrimental effect on eLoran signal quality if such equipment is too close (1 metre or so) to an eLoran receiver antenna.
 For each port, the DLoran reference station should be installed and put into operation before the ASF measurement survey of the port is performed, as the reference station will need to be operating in order to take account of any signal propagation changes that might occur during the ASF survey.

 The reference station should be provided with a unique identification number for automatic use by receivers.
 Information on the format of DLoran Reference Station almanac data may be obtained from RTCM SC-127 documentation.
-DLoran Reference Station almanac information should also be published in IHO S-200 series form; see Section 3.4.
+DLoran Reference Station almanac information should also be published in IHO S-200 series format; see Section 3.4.

-Recommended reading: XXXX

 Planning ASF measurement Surveys

 An ASF database will be required for each port or harbour approach.
 Since the area covered by a port approach is limited, it is appropriate to obtain the required data by measurement rather than modelling.
 The resulting data will be the highest quality.
-For planning purposes it is recommended that service providers use the limits of the coverage area of the port’s Vessel Traffic Service (VTS).

-Using processing techniques and knowledge about the physics of eLoran signal propagation and ASF build-up over land it is not necessary to perform grid type surveying, for example that done to establish bathymetry.
+Using processing techniques and knowledge about the physics of eLoran signal propagation and ASF build-up over land it is not necessary to perform grid type surveying, as used to establish bathymetry.
 Rather ASF measurements are made around the edges of the area to be covered and the data is then post-processed using interpolation and extrapolation to cover those areas not directly measured.

-Recommended reading: XXXX

 Perform the ASF Survey